-- 5.22 The residents of Rolleston tend to live a healthier lifestyle than the average in East Staffordshire and England.
+- 5.20 The residents of Rolleston tend to live a healthier lifestyle than the average in East Staffordshire and England.
 The life expectancy of residents is almost three years more than the average for East Staffordshire as a whole.
 This is in spite of the anecdotal evidence from local doctors that the Dove Valley is unhealthy due to the damp environment.
-This increased life expectancy can only add to the problems of an increasing aging population in the village. - 5.23 There is currently no GP surgery within Rolleston on Dove village.
+This increased life expectancy can only add to the problems of an increasing aging population in the village. - 5.21 There is currently no GP surgery within Rolleston on Dove village.
 The nearest GP is 1.36 miles away in Stretton, which is outside the maximum acceptable distance (1.24 miles) for accessing services on foot as recommended by the Institute of Highways and Transportation (IHT).
 In total, there are five GP surgeries within a two-mile radius of Rolleston on Dove.
-At the time of this document (Jan 2018), only Tutbury Health Centre are accepting new patients. - 5.24 It is considered that significant new development would be unsustainable unless a GP surgery was provided in Rolleston on Dove.
+At the time of this document (Jan 2018), only Tutbury Health Centre are accepting new patients. - 5.22 The Parish Council considers that significant new development would be unsustainable unless a GP surgery was provided in Rolleston on Dove.
 The difficulty of travelling to the existing surgeries on foot means that accessing health services is difficult for those without access to a car and creates increased car movements for others.
-However, consultation with the South Staffordshire Primary Care Trust in late 2017 has confirmed that they would have no interest in providing a new GP surgery or a satellite surgery in Rolleston on Dove at the present time.
+The Parish Council would be supportive of the development of a new GP surgery or satellite surgery in the Neighbourhood Area.